google/codeworld/web/help/codeworld.md

 factors.
 Try changing the numbers in the example, and see if you can guess what will happen before you press run.

-### Putting It Together ###

-TODO: Add a non-trivial example here.

 Expressions
 -----------

 Now that you've spent some time trying out pictures, let's learn a few more tricks you can use.
-The part of a definition after the equal sign is called an *expression*.
+Anything you can write after the equal sign is called an *expression*.
 For example:

 * `circle(4)` is an expression.
 * `colored(text("Help"), red)` is also an expression.
-* So is `rectangle(1, 4) & circle(2)`.
+* `rectangle(1, 4) & circle(2)` is an expression.
+* `leaves & trunk` is an expression.

-* `tree = leaves & trunk` is *not* an expression.
-It's a *definition* instead.
-But `leaves & trunk` is an expression.
+However, `tree = leaves & trunk` is *not* an expression.
+It's a definition.
 Can you tell the difference?
 Expressions describe something, but don't give it a name.
 But every definition has an expression inside, after the equal sign.
 So expressions are pretty important.

 ### Functions ###